openebs-archive/openebs-docs/docs/upgrade.md

      openebs-ndm   3         3         3       3            3           <none>          7m6s
    ```

-   Sometimes, the `DESIRED` count may not equal to the `CURRENT` count.
-This may happen due in following cases:
+   Sometimes, the `DESIRED` count may not be equal to the `CURRENT` count.
+This may happen due to following cases:

    - If any NodeSelector has been used to deploy openebs related pods.
      - Master or any Node has been tainted in k8s cluster.

+   - If OpenEBS is installed using stable helm chart, ensure that you are in the latest OpenEBS helm chart version 0.9.2.
+If not, upgrade to the 0.9.2 helm chart version.

    - Ensure that you are inside of upgrade script directory (openebs/k8s/upgrades/0.9.0-1.0.0/).
 This step will update OpenEBS control plane components labels.
 Run below command to update OpenEBS control plane components labels.